-15.7 The substantive recommendation, as amended by changes to conditions as noted in the agenda update sheet and as agreed by the Committee, was put to the Committee and approved by a majority.

-15.8 Resolved - That planning permission be granted subject to amended conditions and informatives, as set out in Appendix 1 of the report and the agenda update sheet, as agreed by the Committee.
+- 15.7 The substantive recommendation, as amended by changes to conditions as noted in the agenda update sheet and as agreed by the Committee, was put to the Committee and approved by a majority. - 15.8 Resolved That planning permission be granted subject to amended conditions and informatives, as set out in Appendix 1 of the report, as agreed by the Committee.